alyssafrazee/ballgown/README.md

 R CMD BATCH load.R
 ```

 This may take some time, but when it finishes, the file `bg.rda` will be saved in the current directory, and you can read it back into R using the `load()` function.
+Rda files are usually only a few Gb on disk, even for large experiments.
+It is also possible to load only a subset of all the expression measurements by changing the `meas` argument to the `ballgown` function.
+For example, to only load transcript-level FPKMs, set `meas = 'FPKM'` and to load average coverage values and read counts, set `meas=c('cov', 'rcount').`

 See `?ballgown` for detailed information on creating Ballgown objects.